jilly2/Sun03-biovol/README.md

 The code that calls biovolSun03.m for my dataset is processPhotos_example.m.
 This code uses an Excel spreadsheet in which microscopy data were recorded to pull up successive phytoplankton (and protozoa/other interesting features) one by one, to be measured using biovolSun03.m.
 This is very specific to my way of storing the data from these samples.

 File ChagosMicroscopy_counts_example.xlsx illustrates the microscopy log and is one input to the processPhotos_example.m.
 When I run this code, I make a note of the shape used to calculate biovolume for each cell in a separate copy of the input Excel file.
-Cell sizing information are stored in .mat files, in the variable struct st. I merge this information with my cell count data separately.
+Cell sizing information is stored in .mat files, in the variable struct st. I merge this information with my cell count data separately.

 Directory XXV_2_20200408 contains the first 20 photos as an example of the second input to processPhotos.m.